 Aníbal Sabater is an international arbitration specialist with over 20 years of experience, representing clients from around the world and industries as diverse as construction, energy, mining, shipping, technology, and telecommunications, in arbitrations under all major international arbitration rules, including AAA/ICDR, ICC, LCIA, and UNCITRAL.
 He has also acted in several investment arbitration cases under the UNCITRAL Rules and the ICSID Convention/Rules, as well as in commercial disputes involving states and state-owned entities.
 Licensed in several US jurisdictions, England and Wales (solicitor), and Spain, Aníbal has represented clients in disputes governed by the laws of more than 20 nations across Latin America, North America, Europe, North Africa, and the Middle East.

 Aníbal frequently acts as an arbitrator in complex matters under all major international arbitration rules and was short-listed for the 2015 Global Arbitration Review Awards in the Best Prepared/Most Responsive Arbitrator category.
 Aníbal’s experience is recognized by leading industry guides, including Chambers USA, Chambers Global, Chambers Latin America, and Global Arbitration Review’s “45 Under 45” (2011 edition).
-Actively involved in professional organizations, Aníbal is the chair of the New York International Arbitration Center’s Programs Committee, a Fellow of the Chartered Institute of Arbitrators, and a Vice President of the American Branch of the International Law Association.
+Actively involved in professional organizations, Aníbal is the chair of the International Law Committee of the Association of the Bar of the City of New York, a member of the Executive Committee of the New York International Arbitration Center, a Fellow of the Chartered Institute of Arbitrators, the chair of the NY/DC chapter of the Spanish Arbitration Club and a Vice President of the American Branch of the International Law Association.
 He was also a member of the committee that worked on the first ever ICDR expedited procedures, and is a member of the ICC Taskforce on Financial Institutions and the ICC Taskforce on Emergency Arbitrator Proceedings.

 A frequent commentator on developments in international arbitration, in both English and Spanish, Aníbal authored a commentary to the EU provisions on international dispute resolution, an often-cited handbook on the enforcement of foreign awards in Spain, and numerous articles, including a recent one on how energy disputes have shaped investment arbitration.
 He also speaks frequently at international arbitration conferences and seminars.
 Between 1997 and 2002, Aníbal taught dispute resolution courses at the Faculty of Law of the Universidad Complutense de Madrid, where he became an Associate Professor.
 Aníbal is fluent in English and Spanish, and proficient in French and German.